 5. Create engagements for your current employees

-Candidates are more likely to take feedback from your current employees.
+Candidates are more likely to take feedback from their current employees.
 Therefore, it is crucial that you engage your current workforce.
 Besides, they are the ones who will help you in achieving your mission.
 Share their testimonials on your careers website and ask them to share your events on social media platforms.
-Create videos, blog posts and slideshows featuring them and circulate this media everywhere.
+Create videos, blog posts, and slideshows featuring them and circulate this media everywhere.

 6. Spread the message

 Concentrate on a few phrases that you would like to be used in office parlance.
 Make a conscious effort to use them in all HR and recruitment meetings.
 Use it on your career’s website and social media platforms.
 You can even suggest your top management to stress upon it during their meetings.

 The first couple of months are critical for a new hire.
 A smooth onboarding can go a long way in turning a new hire into a productive employee.
 The candidate is more likely to stay longer with the organisation.
 As per Glassdoor, a strong onboarding process can improve new hire retention by 82% and productivity by over 70%.

 8. Provide growth and learning opportunities